Research & Publications

 Extensive Research Description

-Below is a more extensive summary my research and scholarly work on 1) resilience; 2) prevention of adolescent substance use; 3) incorporating equity, social justice, and anti-oppressive principles into research, and 4) community research methodology, program evaluation, philosophy of science, and team science.
+Below is a more extensive summary my research and scholarly work on 1) resilience; 2) prevention of adolescent substance use; 3) incorporating equity and social justice principles into research, and 4) community research methodology, program evaluation, philosophy of science, and team science.